China likely to approve BioNTech's COVID-19 vaccine by July - WSJ

 BioNTech said in a statement that it does not speculate on timings of approvals.

-The vaccine, developed in collaboration with Pfizer Inc, is already approved in several countries, including the United States, the United Kingdom and Israel.
+The vaccine, developed in collaboration with Pfizer Inc (PFE.N), is already approved in several countries, including the United States, the United Kingdom and Israel.

 U.S.-listed shares of BioNTech were up 3.3% at $145.4 on Friday.